bernolgodson/academy_project/README.md

 ### Prerequisites

-Terraform (Deployment), Ansible (Configuration), Java jdk (jenkins required), Jenkins(CI), AWS account (Cloud Provider), Github account(Source Control Mgmt.), ~1 pc or mac (simulation)~
+Terraform (Deployment), Ansible (Configuration), Java jdk (jenkins requirement), Jenkins(CI), AWS account (Cloud Provider), Github account(Source Control Mgmt.)

 ## Deployment & Operations

 - terraform uses main.tf to deploy all the resources needed to AWS.
 Resources such as: instances, security groups.
 We also called default data from AWS such as default VPC and eip.

-- terraform to be apply successfully also needs for variables initialisation in main.tf and terraform.tfvars to provision values to these variables.
+- terraform to be apply successfully also needs variables.tf for variables initialisation in main.tf and terraform.tfvars to provision values to these variables.

 - ansible uses aws_hosts file as inventory hosts file and apache.yml, jenkins.yml playbooks to set up different instances environments on AWS.